Saturday, October 15, 2011

 The game was tied again after a puck deflected off of Neilson.
 That would be the last goal the Rangers would score, for tonight belonged to the Islanders.

 Mark Streit laid a pass right into Tavares (shocker) later on which caused my heart to literally flutter like a 1940s cartoon.
 If that wasn't enough, Tavares scored AGAIN on an empty net, giving him a hat trick, his third in his career.
-Nabokov played his ass off and deserves all the credit in the world for playing so well in his first NHL start in over a year.
+Nabokov played his tail off and deserves all the credit in the world for playing so well in his first NHL start in over a year.

 I received a text from my buddy Matt right before the beginning of the third period: "20 minutes left.
 Who wants it more?"
 The teams didn't fight, but the game was intense.
 Everyone hustled.
 Everyone cared.
 Quite frankly, I'm not sure who wanted it more and I think that's a good thing and truly indicative of the sport.